 - Actions: Another part is “then” part of the if/else statement, it involves the actions that are to be taken when a condition is met.

 Throughout the sales cycle and workflow configurations, a salesperson will run the workflow when the criteria are met.
-The below-listed glossary is used with the Salesforce workflows:
+The below-listed glossary is used with the workflow in salesforce:

 - Action Group: All actions that lie the same criteria and may have multiple immediate or scheduled actions fall under this group.

 - Chatter: Chatter is a social intranet network that is accessible only by the members of the team account.
 Chatter is provided for file sharing, discussion, and collaboration.
-Through Chatter dashboard user can also take actions just in one click and take surveys, approve update requests and store and update FAQ and company on-boarding material.
+Through Chatter dashboard users can also take actions just in one click and take surveys, approve update requests and store and update FAQ and company onboarding material.